Random concave functions: Concave functions on the simplex

 where $ \Delta_{n, k} = \{p \in \Delta_n : p_i \geq 1/k, i = 1, \ldots, n\}$ is compact in $\Delta_n$.
 Note that by \cite[Theorem 10.3]{R70}, any non-negative concave function on $\Delta_n$ has a unique continuous extension to $\overline{\Delta}_n$.
 This implies that if $\varphi, \psi \in \mathcal{C}$ and $d(\varphi, \psi) = 0$ then $\varphi \equiv \psi$ on $\overline{\Delta}_n$; thus the metric is well-defined on $\mathcal{C}$ even though the boundary is not explicitly included in \eqref{eqn:C.metric}.
 It is easy to verify that $(\mathcal{C}, d)$ is complete and separable.
 The following lemma is standard and a proof (which uses \cite[Theorem 10.6]{R70}) can be found in \cite{W15}.

 \begin{lemma} For any $M \geq 0$ the set $\{\psi \in \mathcal{C}: \psi \leq M\}$ is compact in $\mathcal{C}$. \end{lemma}

-Let $\mathcal{B}$ be the Borel $\sigma$-field generated by this topology.
-In this paper we are interested in probabilistic models for generating random elements of $\mathcal{C}$, i.e., probability measures on $(\mathcal{C}, \mathcal{B})$.
+Let $\mathcal{B} = \mathcal{B}(\mathcal{C})$ be the Borel $\sigma$-field generated by this topology.
+In this paper we are interested in probabilistic models for generating random elements of $\mathcal{C}$, or equivalently probability measures on $(\mathcal{C}, \mathcal{B})$.
 It is easy to see that $\mathcal{B}$ is generated by the collection of finite-dimensional cylinder sets.
 This implies the following lemma.

 \begin{lemma} Let $\nu$ and $\widetilde{\nu}$ be probability measures on $\mathcal{C}$.
 If they have the same finite-dimensional distributions, then $\nu = \widetilde{\nu}$. \end{lemma}